Reinado de El Salvador: History

 Began in 2007, the Reinado de El Salvador acquired major franchises in El Salvador for women and men.
 The Reinado El Salvador Organization is purposing to spread the beauty and values of Salvadoran women to the world, to give support to excel through our personal preparation classes, promote culture, traditions, and Tourism custumbres our country in major beauty events worldwide.

 In March 2017 the organization acquired the Miss Universe license and in November 2018 also acquired the Miss World license.

 Representatives at international pageants

 Miss International El Salvador

 Reinado de El Salvador sent representatives from 2007 through 2017 to Miss International.
 Between 1992 and 1995 Miss El Salvador Organization franchised the Miss International to the 2nd Runner-up and an independent selection between 2004 and 2005 as "Miss International El Salvador".
 The Miss International license is the first major pageant when the Reinado de El Salvador had built a competition in 2007.
-In 2019, the franchise was awarded to Francisco Cortez who runs another national beauty pageant in El Salvador.
+From 2019 until 2023, Francisco Cortez held the license.
+In 2024, Magali Febles became the national director.